juliuspr/on-hornplaying/content/conceptual/what-is-horn-playing/part-2-horn-playing-as-skillful-act/_index.md

 - Neighbour?
 Principal?
 Conductor?
 - Listening to yourself.
 Or should this be audiating?
 Can you only listen to the room?
 - Listening to the room

+## Playing characters

+- innlevelse in the literature